Application of the aperiodic defect model to a negatively charged monovacancy in phosphorene: Structural specification of the ADM

 The optimized defect in the triplet state was found to be about 0.6 eV higher in energy than in the singlet state.
 When optimized starting from a distorted geometry, the singlet state converged to the (5$|$9) structure shown in Fig.~\ref{fig:per_phos}b.
 Furthermore, despite the spin-polarized initial guess, at the (5$|$9) optimized geometry the wavefunction converged to a closed-shell solution.
 Optimization starting from the symmetric structure resulted in a spin-polarized solution within the (55$|$66) geometry.
 However, this structure was slightly higher in energy (by about 0.04 eV), suggesting that it corresponds to a very shallow transition state between the (5$|$9) and (9$|$5) minima.
 These results are consistent with previous DFT studies of phosphorene monovacancies.\cite{Hu2015_PhosphoreneVacancies,Naik2020_PRMaterials_PhosphoreneDefects,Rijal2021_PhosphoreneVacancy}

 Following these results, we focus on the minimum (5$|$9) structure for the subsequent ADM calculations.
-To enable the ADM calculations on fragments smaller than the full 48-atom supercell -- necessary for computationally demanding post-Hartree–Fock methods -- the system was reoptimized within the same $4\times3$ supercell while allowing only a subset of atoms to relax.
+To enable the ADM calculations on fragments smaller than the full 47-atom supercell -- necessary for computationally demanding post-Hartree–Fock methods -- the system was reoptimized within the same $4\times3$ supercell while allowing only a subset of atoms to relax.
 Restricting relaxation to the 12 atoms that form the 5- and 9-membered rings (the gray atoms in Fig. \ref{fig:per_phos}b) leads to a collapse towards the (55$|$66) structure, indicating that the relaxed fragment must be further expanded.
 Including all atoms that move by at least 0.1~\AA\ adds six additional atoms, yielding an 18-atom fragment that correctly relaxes to the (5$|$9) configuration.
 This set of 18 atoms thus defines the minimal fragment used in the subsequent ADM calculations, as the latter must encompass all displaced centers (see Fig.~\ref{fig:frags}).

-To assess the convergence with respect to fragment size, we consider a series of fragments containing up to 141 atoms.
+To assess the convergence with respect to fragment size, we consider a series of fragments containing up to 141 atoms shown in Fig.~\ref{fig:frags}.
 Each successive fragment is constructed by adding atoms within one bond connectivity from the previous fragment.
-The set of displaced atoms is kept fixed to the initially chosen 18 atoms (see Fig.~\ref{fig:frags}).
+The set of displaced atoms is kept fixed to the initially chosen 18 atoms.

-For the defect formation energy we employ its chemical definition as the electronic energy contribution to the energy of the model reaction:
+For the defect formation energy $E_{\rm form}$ we employ its chemical definition, i.e. the electronic energy contribution to the energy of the model reaction